Maria Luisa Zubizarreta

-Maria Luisa Zubizarreta is professor emerita of linguistics at the University of Southern California, where she held a position beginning in 1988.
+Maria Luisa Zubizarreta is professor emerita of linguistics at the University of Southern California.

 Education and personal life

 Zubizarreta was born and raised in Asunción, Paraguay.
-She obtained her Maîtrise in General Linguistics from Paris 8 University in 1978 and her PhD in Linguistics from the Massachusetts Institute of Technology in 1982, with a dissertation entitled On the Relationship of the Lexicon to Syntax.
+She obtained her Licence in General Linguistics from Paris 8 University in 1977.
+One year later she obtained her Maîtrise in General Linguistics from Paris 8 University.
+In 1982, she acquired her PhD in Linguistics from the Massachusetts Institute of Technology, with a dissertation entitled On the Relationship of the Lexicon to Syntax.
+She held various academic positions before arriving at the University of Southern California (USC), where she held a position from 1988 until her retirement.

-She was married to fellow linguist, Jean-Roger Vergnaud.
+She was married to fellow USC linguist, Jean-Roger Vergnaud.

 Research

 Zubizarreta has conducted her research within the framework of generative linguistics.
 More precisely, she is interested in linguistic theory as a model of mental competence and performance.
 Her approach is comparative and considers interface issues ranging from the relation between the lexicon and syntax (Zubizarreta 1987) to the prosody and syntax of focus (Zubizarreta 1998).

 Zubizarreta has conducted empirical research into issues dealing with second language acquisition, focusing on the mental grammar of the learners as they develop interlanguage (Zubizarreta & Nava 2011).
 Her work has also explored person-related phenomena from a semantic perspective in different languages, including the use of person features in Paraguayan Guaraní (Zubizarreta & Pancheva 2017a, b).